-This one goes out to everybody with a body, that's you!
+This one goes out to everybody with a body.

-Having a healthy body image and feeling comfortable, confident and happy in your skin is something absolutely worth striving for.
+Having a healthy body image and feeling comfortable, confident and happy in your skin is the foundation for cultivating a healthy mindset with self-love and self-compassion.

-The reality is, that bodies come in all different shapes and sizes, and there's not one body the exact same.
-So why strive to fit someone else's mould?
+The fact of the matter is that bodies come in all different shapes and sizes, and there's not one body the exact same, so why strive to fit someone else's mould?

-It's so important to embrace the individuality of your own beautiful body and cultivate unconditional self-love throughout every phase and change you go through.
-Remember, you only get one body and it's yours for life, so make sure you treat her like your very best friend.
+It's so important to embrace the individuality of your own beautiful body and cultivate unconditional self-love throughout every phase and change your body will go through.
+Remember, you only get one body and it's your home for life, so make sure that you treat it like you would your very best friend.

-Our Mindset Coach Alexis is here to start the conversation around body image and provide some actionable advice to help you boost your body confidence.
+Mindset Coach and Neuroscientist Alexis Fernandez is here to have a conversation around body image and provide some actionable advice to help you boost your body confidence.

 Body dysmorphia is the obsessive focus of flaws in your physical appearance, and is a constant feeling of not looking good enough.
 This also shows up as the need to look like someone else.